treeverse/lakeFS/docs/reference/import-mvcc.md

 ---
 layout: default
-title: Importing data from S3
+title: Importing data from S3 (MVCC)
 description: In order to import existing data to lakeFS, you may choose to copy it using S3 CLI or using tools like Apache DistCp.
 parent: Reference
-nav_order: 8
+nav_exclude: true
 has_children: false
 ---
-This page describes importing from versions >= v0.24.0.
-For ealier versions, see [mvcc import](import-mvcc.md)

 # Importing data from S3
 {: .no_toc }